domRiddle/ASF/Escrow.md

 ***

+## Limitations

+Currently ASF 2FA can't be enabled on accounts restricted with Steam Parental PIN, you'll need to disable that feature at the time of linking, you can re-enable it after linking is done.

+***

 **Q:** Why do you need a phone number, if 2FA is supposed to be ASF module?

 **A:** Becuase Valve requires confirmed phone number to enable 2FA, regardless if you like it or not.